marcelpetersen/mobil/_posts/2019-07-26-an-interview-with-süwag.md

 cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
 cta_link: pages/fleet.md
-title: An Interview with Süwag
+title: How an Energy Service Provider Launched E-Scooter Sharing with Wunder Fleet [Interview]
 publish_date: 2019-07-26T14:00:00.000+00:00
 featured_image: "/uploads/2019/07/26/Lifestyle_0189_ret.jpg"
 excerpt: Read about why an energy service provider decided to go into the e-scooter